- Tax Guide

 Request Your Absentee Ballot Today If You Are Overseas

-AFSA and the foreign affairs agencies urge overseas employees and their voting-age dependents to be proactive in obtaining and casting their absentee ballots during the 2016 election cycle.
+AFSA and the foreign affairs agencies urge overseas employees and their voting-age dependents to be proactive in obtaining and casting their absentee ballots during the 2018 election cycle.
 Primary, special and run-off elections occur throughout the year.
 The general election is scheduled for November 6, 2018.
 (Note that there are also some off-year elections in 2017.)

 Contact Your Voting Assistance Officer